-To stop the panic rising, we’ve put together a guide you should keep in mind when preparing your presentation and how you can not only get through it, but ensure that you leave having met yours, and your audiences, desired outcome.
+To stop the panic rising, we’ve put together a guide you should keep in mind when preparing your presentation and how you can not only get through it, but ensure that you leave having met your, and your audience, desired outcome.

 No presentation will go well unless you have clearly defined your objectives.
 So, before you begin, ask yourself the following (depending on your reason for presenting this may vary): why are you delivering a presentation?
 Why should someone attend?
 What do you want your audience to learn?
 What action do you want audience members to take?

-Without a clear purpose to your presentation, it’s likely to fall flat and fail to resonate with your audience.
-If you want your audience to buy-in to what you are saying, then you need to ensure that you have the passion and knowledge to engage your audience.
+Without a clear purpose for your presentation, it’s likely to fall flat and fail to resonate with your audience.
+If you want your audience to buy into what you are saying, then you need to ensure that you have the passion and knowledge to engage your audience.

 Talk, don’t read

 It is advised that your presentation takes the 10/20/30 rule.
 For example, your presentation should be no longer than 10 slides, 20 minutes long and 30-points is the maximum font you should use.
-The idea being that you talk more, and useless text.
+The idea is that you talk more and useless text.
 The slides are there to guide you and should be there to serve what you are saying, rather than dictate the presentation slide-by-slide.